Multi-Virtual Knot Theory

 Our approach to the Penrose bracket and its generalizations is based on the concept of a {\it formation} due to G. Spencer-Brown \cite{SB}.
 See Figure~\ref{Form1} for an illustration of a formation.
 In the initial case of three colors, we choose to illustrate directly the colors red (r) and blue (b) and to indicate the third color purple (p) as a superposition of red and blue.
-If one makes a planar drawing using red and blue Jordan curves so that the red curves are disjoint from one another, and the blue curves are disjoint from one another, but red and blue curves can share a finite set of disjoint intervals, then the resulting drawing can be interpreted as a trivalent graph with a proper three coloring.
+A formation is a planar drawing using red and blue Jordan curves so that the red curves are disjoint from one another, and the blue curves are disjoint from one another, but red and blue curves can share a finite set of disjoint intervals.
+The resulting drawing can be interpreted as a trivalent graph with a proper three coloring.
 The edges colored purple are in correspondence with the intervals in the drawing shared by red and. blue.
 An examination of the figure should clarify this statement.
 In the figure the corresponding trivalent graph is shown and the edges of the graph that correspond to shared red and blue are labeled with a slash.
 These purple edges in the coloring correspond to a perfect matching in the trivalent graph.
 This illustrates how a proper coloring gives rise to an even perfect matching (See Section 2).
 Conversely, if one has a properly colored trivalent graph, then there is a formation that corresponds to the coloring.
 The red and blue curves are regarded as crossing one another when one curve starts on one side of the other, shares an interval, and continues on the other side of the other curve. \\